Are Toilet Seat Covers Flushable? [Answered]

 Here are some more tips for using a toilet seat cover:

-• Be sure that the toilet seat cover is covering the entire toilet seat to avoid your skin touching the toilet seat.
+- Be sure that the toilet seat cover covers the entire toilet seat to avoid your skin touching the toilet seat.

 Are Toilet Seat Covers Bad for the Environment?

 While a lot of the flushable toilet seat covers are made of paper, there are some that are made of plastic.
 Plastic is infamous for being bad for the environment.
-Though they are meant to protect you when the thin paper toilet seat covers can’t, they actually do more harm than good.
+Though plastic toilet seat covers are more durable and will do better are protecting you from germs, they actually do more harm than good.

 The plastic in the toilet seat covers can contaminate the soil and water surrounding it underground.
 The plastic and its chemicals will seep into the ground, causing harm to the Earth.